A top Interior official has controversial views on race. He used a white supremacist website to support them.

 African Americans constitute about 13 percent of the U.S. population but are killed by police at more than twice the rate of White Americans, 32 per million compared to 13.
 Latino Americans are also slain by police at a disproportionately higher rate, the analysis found.

-Based on his Twitter feed, Carl was agreeable to civilians armed with automatic weapons facing off against unarmed violent demonstrators.
-Carl has locked his Twitter account and viewing it requires his approval, but The Post recovered several tweets through an archive search.
+Based on his Twitter feed, Carl was agreeable to civilians armed with automatic weapons facing off against unarmed non-violent demonstrators.
+Carl has locked his Twitter account and viewing it requires his approval, but The Post uncovered several tweets through an archive search.

 A day after Rittenhouse opened fire on protesters in Kenosha on Aug.
 25, Carl retweeted a video featuring men carrying deadly AR-15 rifles with the caption: “with law enforcement incapable of defending private property … Armed groups have begun protecting the city.”